Bayan Islamic Graduate School: Bayan On-Demand

-In 2017, Bayan launched BayanONLINE, now called Bayan-On-Demand, a digital learning platform that includes over 250 hours of course content that speak directly to a multitude of issues Muslims face today.
+In 2017, Bayan launched BayanONLINE, now called Bayan-On-Demand, a digital learning platform that includes over 350 hours of course content that speak directly to a multitude of issues Muslims face today.
 The on-demand content is curated by Bayan's faculty and is the same instruction that degree-seeking students have access to.
 Bayan-On-Demand offers an “All Access Pass” which provides subscribers with full access to Bayan's digital content library.
 Bayan adds to its library on a regular basis.

-As of summer 2022, courses available through Bayan On-Demand include:
+As of Fall 2024, courses available through Bayan On-Demand include: